Ready, Set, Run: Altra and HOKA Running Shoe Face-Off

 Durability – their rugged soles make them suitable for any terrain, even rough trails.

-Price Point – they tend to be more affordable than other popular brands of running shoes given their quality materials used in manufacturing them.
+Price Point – they tend to be more affordable than other popular brands of running shoes given the quality materials used in manufacturing them.

 Cons:

-Weight – some models tend to be heavier than other types making it hard on your legs over longer distances or difficult terrain courses.
+Weight – some models tend to be heavier than other types making it hard on your legs over long distances or difficult terrain courses.

 Traction & Grip – because of their flat construction, these shoes lack traction compared to ones with a deeper tread pattern.